boltlabs-inc/key-mgmt/lock-keeper-key-server/src/channel.md

 ## Setting up Channels in Client and Server
 Some ceremony is required to set up these channels. `Channel`s are implemented in terms of two unidirectional channels:
-- Channel 1: Server holds receiving end and client holds sending end.
+- Channel 1: Created by client.
+Receiving end is sent to server.
+Communication direction: Client -> Server.
-- Channel 2: Server holds sending end and client holds receiving end.
+- Channel 2: Created by server.
+Receiving end is sent to client.
+Communication direction: Server -> Client.

-Channel 1 is instantiated by the client when making the initial gRPC call.
-The receiver end is kept by the client, the sending end is sent along with the initial `Request`.
+Channel 1 is created by the client when making the initial gRPC call.
+The sending end is kept by the client, the receiving end is sent along with the initial `Request`.
 When the server receives this request, it saves the receiver end that the client sent.
 The server then creates a new channel: The server keeps the sender end and is expected to send the receiver end back to the client.
 At this point the server must do two things:
 1) Send the receiver end back to the client.